Raising-hrx/MetGen/README.md

 ## Single-step entialment module

 Follow the `./scripts/train_module.sh` to train the prefixed module.
-- Step1: train the module with synthetic data
+- Step1: train the module with synthetic data;
-- Step2: train the module with Train-pseudo data
+- Step2: train the module with Train-pseudo data.

 The trained module would be saved in the `/exp/Module_all/para_etree_all` folder.